2025–26 La Liga

-The 2025–26 La Liga, also known as La Liga EA Sports due to sponsorship reasons, is the 95th season of La Liga, Spain's top-flight football competition.
-It began on 15 August 2025 and will end on 24 May 2026.
+The 2025–26 La Liga, also known as La Liga EA Sports due to sponsorship reasons, was the 95th season of La Liga, Spain's top-flight football competition.
+It began on 15 August 2025 and ended on 24 May 2026.
 The match schedule was published on 1 July 2025.
-Barcelona are the defending champions, having won their 28th title the previous season.
+Barcelona were the defending champions, having won their 28th title the previous season.

-Early in the season, La Liga announced plans for a match between Villarreal and Barcelona, which was to be held on 20 December at Hard Rock Stadium in the Miami metro area in the United States.
-This was to mark the first La Liga match ever to be played outside of Spain.
-The match, initially moved out of La Cerámica, was moved back to Villarreal on 21 October, following protests from La Liga's teams and fans.
+On 10 May 2026, Barcelona officially secured their second consecutive title with three matches to spare following a 2–0 win against El Clásico rivals Real Madrid.

 Teams

 Promotion and relegation (pre-season)

-A total of twenty teams contest the league, including seventeen sides from the 2024–25 season and three promoted from the 2024–25 Segunda División.
-This includes the two top teams from the Segunda División, and the winners of the promotion play-offs.
+A total of twenty teams contested the league, including seventeen sides from the 2024–25 season and three promoted from the 2024–25 Segunda División.
+This included the two top teams from the Segunda División, and the winners of the promotion play-offs.